SUSE/scf/README.md

     __Note:__ This target takes the same `make` variables as the `tag` and `publish` targets.

+  You can also read a step by step tutorial of running [HCF on UCP](ucp/README.md) using Vagrant.

 ## How do I generate Terraform MPC service definitions?